Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool: 'when asked to list, find, or search spreadsheets, workbooks, tables, or tabular data.'
-It provides clear alternatives by mentioning what it doesn't do (no cell data), which helps distinguish it from tools like get_sheet that retrieve detailed content.
+The description explicitly states when to use the tool: 'Use this when asked to list, find, or search spreadsheets, workbooks, tables, or tabular data.'
+This provides clear usage context, though it does not explicitly mention exclusions or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.